shubhamkalsait/ansible-oncdec-b8/AWS.md

 # AWS Revision Sessions

-Cloud Computing - Someone else computer
+Cloud Computing - Someone else computer that we use through internet